PhD student, LISTIC, USMB

 snow cover, depends on weather conditions.

-spatial variations of textures (snow in all its states and ice), while on a large scale (several hundred square kilometres), we will be interested in the presence or absence of
+spatial variations in textures (snow in all its states and ice), whereas on a large scale

-snow cover or the differentiation between dry and wet snow.
+or the differentiation between dry and wet snow.

 of deep learning methods in this type of application.

-The objective of the project is to propose so-called convolutional neural models, operating in a deep learning framework and using time series of satellite images, in order to allow :
+framework and based on time series of satellite images, in order to enable :

-different snow states; - Dynamic monitoring :
+different snow states;

-space and time) and - the contents of these surfaces (occupancy ratios on the same surface between the different
+• contents of these surfaces (occupancy ratios on the same surface between different

 components/features visible on a given surface) to deduce the spatial